srobb1/CSHL_NGS/lecture/NGS_DNA.slides.md

 the reads can still be preserved.
 This is really useful when you want to call SNPs across multiple samples.

-The AddOrReplaceReadGroups.jar command set in Picard is really useful for manipulating these.
+The AddOrReplaceReadGroups command in Picard is really useful for manipulating these.

 ---